hashobject/blog.hashobject.com/resources/posts/20130722-website-launch-checklist.md

 ## humans.txt

-Your site should have humans.txt file in the root which will provide infomation about people responsible for the site: developers, designers etc.
+Your site should have humans.txt file in the root which will provide information about people responsible for the site: developers, designers etc.
 Check out [official documentation](http://humanstxt.org/).
 If you will add such file guys from [http://humanstxt.org](http://humanstxt.org) will put link to your site in their directory.